OpenRockets/web-dev-error-solutions/errors/css/css-challenge-three-column-layout-with-sticky-header-and-footer/README.md

+# 🐞 CSS Challenge:  Three-Column Layout with Sticky Header and Footer

 This challenge focuses on creating a responsive three-column layout using CSS.
 The layout should include a sticky header that remains at the top of the viewport during scrolling, and a footer that remains fixed at the bottom.
 We'll use plain CSS for this example, showcasing fundamental layout techniques.